sohailshams/personal-portfolio/README.md

 **Document checking completed.
 No errors or warnings to show.**

 I have used bootstrap framework to make website responsive.
-The website has been tested on different web browsers like Microsoft Edge, Google Chroome, Opera and Safari and found responsive.
-The website was also tested on mobiles phones screen sizes and found responsive.
+The website has been tested on different web browsers like Microsoft Edge, Google Chroome and Opera found responsive.
+The website was also tested on different mobiles phones screen sizes and found responsive.

 # Acknoledgements